zackrage99/cisco-networking-labs/Lab-06-OSPF-Routing/README.md

 ## Overview

-This lab demonstrates the configuration of OSPF (Open Shortest Path First) across a multi-router network using Cisco Packet Tracer.
+This lab demonstrates the configuration and operation of OSPF (Open Shortest Path First) across a multi-router network using Cisco Packet Tracer.

-OSPF was configured on the routers to dynamically advertise the connected networks and establish routing between the different parts of the topology.
+OSPF was configured to dynamically exchange routing information between the routers.
+An ISP router was also simulated to demonstrate how a default route can be originated and propagated through the OSPF network.

 ## Lab Topology